 In this article, we list major security challenges and risks of serverless applications and explore best practices for improving the security of your serverless solution.
 This article will be helpful for developers who are considering using serverless technology for their projects and want to do so securely.

-Serverless applications are cloud-based software built using serverless computing — a type of architecture where an application runs in event-triggered stateless compute containers that are fully managed by service providers.
+Serverless applications are cloud-based software built using serverless computing architecture — a type of architecture where an application runs in event-triggered stateless compute containers that are fully managed by service providers.

 Sometimes, the term Function as a Service, or FaaS, is used as a synonym for serverless, which can be confusing.
 Among developers, there are two points of view: some developers consider these terms interchangeable; others disagree.
 Those who think these terms are not equivalent say that FaaS is only an implementation of a serverless architecture.
 The server-side logic in FaaS runs in stateless compute containers; however, it remains the app developer’s responsibility, just like in traditional architectures.